 A native of San Francisco, Gretchen E. Henderson writes across genres and the arts to invigorate her critical and creative practices.
 Her books include a novel, Galerie de Difformité (&NOW Books, winner of the Madeleine P. Plonsker Emerging Writer’s Prize, also a Nobbie Best Book of 2011), a critical volume about literary appropriations of music and silence, On Marvellous Things Heard (Green Lantern Press, 2011), and a poetry chapbook engaging cartographic history, Wreckage: By Land & By Sea (Dancing Girl Press, 2011).
-Her just-released second novel, The House Enters the Street (Starcherone Books), was shortlisted for the AWP Award Series in the Novel and the Sherwood Anderson Fiction Award.
-Her fiction, nonfiction, poetry, and hybrid writings have been published in a range of journals and anthologies, including The Kenyon Review, The Iowa Review, The Southern Review, Denver Quarterly, Ploughshares, Black Warrior Review, The Journal of Artists’ Books, The &NOW Awards: The Best Innovative Writing (both volumes I and II), and a number of other publications.
+Her recently released second novel, The House Enters the Street (Starcherone Books), was shortlisted for the AWP Award Series in the Novel and the Sherwood Anderson Fiction Award.
+Her fiction, poetry, nonfiction, scholarship, and hybrid writings have been published in a range of journals and anthologies, including The Kenyon Review, The Iowa Review, The Southern Review, Denver Quarterly, Ploughshares, Black Warrior Review, The Journal of Artists’ Books, The &NOW Awards: The Best Innovative Writing (both volumes I and II), Ugliness: The Non-Beautiful in Art + Theory, and a number of other publications.

 Gretchen holds degrees from Princeton University (BA, summa cum laude), Columbia University (MFA), and the University of Missouri (PhD), as well as a Preparatory Certificate in Voice from the San Francisco Conservatory of Music.
 Among other projects, she is working on a book, Ugliness: A Cultural History (for Reaktion Books) and a new novel, while continuing the collaborative deformation of her Galerie de Difformité (participation invited at: difformite.wordpress.com).
-She also is engaged in other collaborations (including an opera libretto for an opera entitled Cassandra in the Temple, with MIT composer, Elena Ruehr) and is curating an interview series on “People of the Book” for the literary journal, Ploughshares.
-A fifth-generation Californian, she lives with her husband and their shepherd mutt in Santa Cruz, where she is a Kresge Faculty Fellow at the University of California, Santa Cruz.
+She also is engaged in other collaborations (including an opera libretto, Cassandra in the Temples, with MIT composer, Elena Ruehr, and the Grammy-award winning vocal ensemble, Roomful of Teeth) and is curating an interview series on “People of the Book” for the literary journal, Ploughshares.
+She also teaches in the Kenyon Review Writers’ Workshop.
+A fifth-generation Californian, she lives with her husband and their shepherd mutt in Santa Cruz.